 The European Communities (Audiovisual Media Services) Regulations 2010 and the European Communities (Audiovisual Media Services) (Amendment) Regulations 2012 (the AVMS Regulations) implement the Audiovisual Media Services Directive 2010.
 The AVMS Regulations provide that broadcasters, where practicable and by appropriate means, must progressively reserve for European works a majority proportion of their transmission time (excluding the time appointed to news, sporting events, games, advertising and teletext services) having regard to their various public responsibilities.
-There are proposals to amend the Audiovisual Media Services Directive that are currently being debated before parliament and the Irish regime is likely to change if this proposal is passed.
+In 2018, both the European Parliament and Council approved updates to the Audiovisual Media Services Directive, and this will lead to changes to the Irish regime following implementation.
+Draft legislation has been prepared by the DCCAE (implementing the revised directive and including 'online harm' additions) and this is being reviewed through the normal Irish legislative process.
+One fundamental change being proposed is the creation of a new regulator, the Media Commission, to regulate both linear and nonlinear broadcasting.

-Further, where practicable and by appropriate means, broadcasters must progressively reserve at least 10 per cent of their transmission time (excluding the time applied to news, sports events, games, advertising and teletext services) for European works created by producers who are independent of broadcasters, or reserve 10 per cent of their programming budget for European works that are created by producers who are independent of broadcasters, having regard to its various public responsibilities.
+The AVMS Regulations outline that, where practicable and by appropriate means, broadcasters must progressively reserve at least 10 per cent of their transmission time (excluding the time applied to news, sports events, games, advertising and teletext services) for European works created by producers who are independent of broadcasters, or reserve 10 per cent of their programming budget for European works that are created by producers who are independent of broadcasters, having regard to its various public responsibilities.

-The AVMS Regulations require member states to ensure that ondemand audiovisual media services also promote European works; however, quotas for European works are not imposed on non-linear audiovisual services.
+The AVMS Regulations require member states to ensure that on-demand audiovisual media services also promote European works; however, quotas for European works are not imposed on non-linear audiovisual services.

-21 Advertising
+Advertising

-How is broadcast media advertising regulated?
+21 How is broadcast media advertising regulated?
 Is online advertising subject to the same regulation?

-The BAI is tasked with the development, review and revision of codes and rules in relation to advertising standards to be observed by broadcasters, and consideration of and adjudication on complaints concerning material that is broadcast, including advertising.
+The BAI is currently tasked with the development, review and revision of codes and rules in relation to advertising standards to be observed by broadcasters, and consideration of and adjudication on complaints concerning material that is broadcast, including advertising.
 The Broadcasting Act provides that advertising codes must protect the interests of the audience and in particular, any advertising relating to matters of direct or indirect interest to children must protect the interests of children and their health.
 By way of example, the BAI has issued General and Children's Commercial Communications Codes, including rules to be applied to the promotion of high fat, salt and sugar foods to children.
 Further rules are set out in the AVMS Regulations in relation to 'audiovisual commercial communications' on on-demand services.
-In December 2015, the Irish government published proposals to restrict the advertising and marketing of alcohol from 2016 including a broadcast watershed on television and radio, with further restrictions due on cinema and outdoor advertising.
-Among a wide range of measures including the introduction of minimum pricing for alcohol, it would be illegal to market or advertise alcohol in a manner that is appealing to children.
-On 28 March 2017 the BAI launched its revised General Commercial Communications Code, which sets out the rules with which Irish radio and television stations must comply when it comes to airing advertising, sponsorship, product placement and other forms of commercial communications.
+On 28 March 2017, the BAI launched its revised General Commercial Communications Code, which sets out the rules with which Irish radio and television stations must comply when it comes to airing advertising, sponsorship, product placement and other forms of commercial communications.
 The revised Code came into effect on 1 June 2017.
 It was developed by the BAI following a statutory review of the current Code and a public consultation on a revised draft.
 Last-minute changes made to the code before the launch included rules regarding commercial communications for financial services and products and the provision of greater clarity on the distinction between sponsorship and product placement.
+Alcohol advertising bans near schools or play areas came into effect in November 2019.

-The Broadcasting Act does not apply to broadcasting services that are provided through the internet or to non-linear services.
+The Broadcasting Act does not apply to broadcasting services that are provided through the internet or to non-linear services, but this will change following the implementation of the revised Audiovisual Media Services Directive.